-- ➤ Login to one of the user portals (LSU HPC or LONI) with your HPC username and password.
-Enter "Certificate of completion for HPC User Environment One training session" and update your profile - Download MobaXterm (if you are Windows user) - > Review commands in Linux and the vim editor
+- Login to one of the user portals (LSU HPC or LONI) with your HPC username and password.
+Enter "Certificate of completion for HPC User Environment One training session" and update your profile.
+(This is just a practice) - Download MobaXterm (if you are Windows user) - Review commands in Linux and the vim editor